zeelot/minion-tasks-media/guide/minion-tasks-media/configuration.md

 ## Compilers

 This is simply the list of compilers.
 The module comes with a JS and SCSS compiler but allows you to add or replace any other compiler.
 All compilers have 3 items defined.
-The `extension` to match for the compiler, the `class` that handles compiling the files, and custom `options` to pass into that compiler.
+The `pattern` to match for the compiler, the `class` that handles compiling the files, and custom `options` to pass into that compiler.

 ## JS Options